dsyme/azure-content/articles/storage/storage-fsharp-how-to-use-blobs.md

 demonstrates how to retrieve and output the URI of each item in the `photos` container:

-    let storageConnString = "..." // fill this in from your storage account settings, see above

-    // Retrieve storage account from connection string. let storageAccount = CloudStorageAccount.Parse(storageConnString)

-    // Create the blob client.
-    let blobClient = storageAccount.CreateCloudBlobClient()

-    // Retrieve reference to a previously created container. let container = blobClient.GetContainerReference("photos");
+    // Retrieve reference to a previously created container. let photosContainer = blobClient.GetContainerReference("photos")

-    // Loop over items within the container and output the length and URI. for item in container.ListBlobs(null, false) do
+    // Loop over items within the container and output the length and URI. for item in photosContainer.ListBlobs(null, false) do
         match item with
         | :?
 CloudBlockBlob as blob ->
             Console.WriteLine("Block blob of length {0}: {1}", blob.Properties.Length, blob.Uri)